buildkite/agent/EXPERIMENTS.md

 ## `cancel-checkout`

-Bug fix in testing: Don't retry git checkout when the job has been canceled during the checkout phase
+Don't retry git checkout when the job has been canceled during the checkout phase.

+**Status:** Bug fix in testing.
+We well remove or promote it soon.